CogGen: Cognitive-Load-Inspired Fully Unsupervised Deep Generative Modeling for Compressively Sampled MRI Reconstruction: Preliminaries

 \subsection{Classical FU-DGM: DIP and INR}

-\begin{myDef}[Deep Network Prior~\cite{jagatap2019phase,saragadam2024deeptensor}] {A particular image ${x}$ is deemed to follow an untrained neural network prior (i.e., a data-free generative prior) if it falls within a set $S$ defined as $S:= \left\{{x|x = f_{\theta}\left(z\right)}\right\}$, where $z$ represents an input variable vector.} \end{myDef} We build upon two established FU-DGM frameworks, DIP and INR, that both serve as deep network prior$^{\ref{D1}}$-based image generators employing the following objective function: where $f_{\theta}: \mathbb{R}^p \rightarrow \mathbb{C}^{N}$ is a parametric mapping with learnable parameters $\theta$ that generates a complex-valued image.
+\begin{myDef}[Deep Network Prior~\cite{jagatap2019phase, saragadam2024deeptensor}] {A particular image ${x}$ is deemed to follow an untrained neural network prior (i.e., a fully unsupervised generative prior) if it falls within a set $S$ defined as $S:= \left\{{x|x = f_{\theta}\left(z\right)}\right\}$, where $z$ denotes the underlying latent representation driving the generation.} \end{myDef} We build upon two established FU-DGM frameworks, DIP and INR, both of which serve as deep network prior$^{\ref{D1}}$-based image generators with architectural bias and employ the following objective function, where $f_{\theta}: \mathbb{R}^p \rightarrow \mathbb{C}^{N}$ is a parametric mapping with learnable parameters $\theta$ that generates a complex-valued image.
+Unlike supervised generative reconstruction which requires external training data, the parameters \(\theta\) are optimized separately for each individual \(y\).
 DIP injects randomness through $z$ as a latent code, while INR treats $z$ as a coordinate descriptor of the signal domain.
-These inherently over-parameterized FU-DGM architectures often overfit noisy observations under prolonged iterative optimization, which can further amplify noise and corruption in ill-posed settings \cite{heckel2020denoising,buskulic2023convergence,buskulic2024convergence}.
-Specifically, we have Substituting \(y = A x^\star + \epsilon\) yields where \(e^{(t)} := x^{(t)} - x^\star\).
-Let the singular value decomposition be \(A = U \Sigma V^\top\), with singular values \(\{\sigma_i\}\).
-Projecting onto the \(i\)-th right singular vector \(v_i\) gives the scalar recursion
+As a result, classical FU-DGM formulations, despite yielding visually plausible results, often suffer from suboptimal fine-detail accuracy because prolonged iterative fitting in noisy and ill-posed systems can gradually amplify noise corruption in the reconstruction\cite{heckel2020denoising, buskulic2023convergence, buskulic2024convergence}.
+Specifically, we have Substituting \(y = A x^* + \epsilon\) yields where \(e^{(l)} = x^{(l)} - x^*\).
+Let the singular value decomposition (SVD) be \(A = U \Sigma V^{\mathrm{H}}\), with singular values \(\{\sigma_i\}\).
+Projecting onto the \(i\)-th right singular vector \(v_i\) gives the scalar recursion where \(e_i^{(l)} = v_i^{\mathrm{H}} e^{(l)}\), \(\varepsilon_i = u_i^{\mathrm{H}} \epsilon\).
+Assuming \(0<\eta<2/\sigma_{\max}^2\) so that \(|1-\eta\sigma_i^2|<1\), the steady-state limit satisfies $e_i^{(\infty)} \approx \frac{\epsilon_i}{\sigma_i}$.
+In CS-MRI, such small-singular-value directions are typically associated with weakly sampled or high-frequency components, where measurement noise and aliasing artifacts are more easily imprinted into the reconstruction.
+Furthermore, from an optimization perspective, the ill-conditioning of $A$, characterized by a large condition number $\kappa(A) = \sigma_{\max}/\sigma_{\min}$, also slows down iterative reconstruction, i.e., the components corresponding to extremely small singular values exhibit a convergence factor $|1-\eta\sigma_i^2|$ very close to 1.